 General call in I2C

-General call can only write data to slave but can’t read.
-You cannot select specific device with it, all slave should receive general call, or you have to encode device address in general call message body and decode it in the slave.
+General call can only write data to slaves but can’t read.
+You cannot select a specific device with it, all slaves should receive a general call, or you have to encode device address in general call message body and decode it in the slave.